Calling beer Champagne leaves French producers frothing

 BRUSSELS (AP) — The guardians of Champagne will let no one take the name of the bubbly beverage in vain, not even a U.S. beer behemoth.

-For years, Miller High Life used the “Champagne of beers” slogan.
+For years, Miller High Life has used the “Champagne of Beers” slogan.
 This week, that appropriation became impossible to swallow.

 At the request of the trade body defending the interests of houses and growers of the northeastern French sparkling wine, Belgian customs crushed more than 2,000 cans of Miller High Life advertised as such.